Peters & Peters

 • that the defendants’ defence would be conducted from England for Dyson UK; and

-• Incorrectly assessed practical challenges alleged by the defendants if the case were to be tried in Malaysia, such as inadequate funding and remote participation.
+• incorrectly assessed practical challenges alleged by the defendants if the case were to be tried in Malaysia, such as inadequate funding and remote participation.

 The Court of Appeal’s evaluative assessment found that “England clearly and distinctly [was] the appropriate forum in which the case should be tried”.
 The Court of Appeal noted several factors pointing in favour of the claim being heard in England, such as funding, the domicile of the parties, practical convenience, that the litigation would be coordinated and conducted in London, and the equality of arms.